chandora/samples-astd-hello-world/README.md

-# Hello World Skill with Alexa Skill Test Driver (ASTD)
+# Sample Test Data for Alexa Skill Test Driver (ASTD)
 This is a sample test data to demonstrate the automated conversation testing by ASTD for the Alexa skill development.